Tuition rates and fees are approved by the Board of Regents and may be revised during the year.

 Estimated Cost of Attendance per semester

 To help prospective students estimate the cost of one 16-week semester (15 credit hours), a list of essential items follows.
-This does not include any allowance for clothes, travel or incidental personal items.
-The application fee is paid at the first registration only.
+This does not include any allowance for books and supplies, clothes, travel or incidental personal items.
+Additional information may be found on estimated costs website.

 |Tuition (for resident students)